God’s Love Is For Everybody

 And that’s why we all feel that the whole history of the church changed and Jesus himself learned a great lesson: that God’s love is for everybody.

-And if you have faith and love, then the third missing ingredient, hope, will always be in your heart and you will find, because of the (inaudible word) that to follow Jesus is to follow, in joy, the Saviour of the world.
+And if you have faith and love, then the third missing ingredient, hope, will always be in your heart and you will find that to follow Jesus is to follow, in joy, the Saviour of the world.

 And God, finally, doesn’t just look upon the Jews, or even the Catholics or the Christians, He looks upon everybody in the world as welcome to His table.

 And now I will go back and just read the opening prayer.
 We pray this: